geometalab/MSE-Database-Seminar-Triple-Stores/README.md

 ## Postgres with rdflib as reference
-To compare your individual triple store system with postgres we prepared a setup with postgres and rdflib.
+To compare your individual triple store system with postgres we prepared a setup with Postgres and RDFLib.

 ### Setup
   1. Install Postgres 9.6 and create a database called "benchmark"